meshach567/meshach567/README.md

 - **FuelMyHustle**: Led a team to develop a travel tech platform, securing significant funding and achieving substantial user growth.

 ## 🌱 Currently Learning
-- Advanced FastApi, Django andCloud.
+- Advanced FastApi, Django and Cloud.
 - New frameworks and technologies to enhance my development skills.
 - Backend, CloudDevOps